ACCESS-NRI/um2nc-standalone/integration/INTEGRATION_README.md

 ### Light
-The "light" data contains a minimal subset of variables from the "full" data fields file, and can be used for faster but less in depth testing.
+The "light" data contains a minimal subset of variables from the "full" data fields file, and can be used for faster but less in-depth testing.
 It includes:

 * m01s30i204 Temperature on PLEV grid
 * m01s05i216 Precipitation